wazuh/wazuh-documentation/source/installation-guide/index.rst

 Upgrade instructions
 --------------------

 To upgrade any of the Wazuh components, you need to check the​ :ref:`Upgrade guide <upgrade_guide>`.
-There you can find information about the upgrade process of the Wazuh server, Open Distro for Elasticsearch, Elastic Stack, and the Wazuh agents.
+There you can find information about the upgrade process of the Wazuh server, the Wazuh agents and how to upgrade from a legacy version.

 In addition, you can check the :ref:`compatibility matrix <compatibility_matrix>` section for information on operating system compatibility.